 It’s misleading.
 You can see the downtime that comes with it.

-Over a 30-day period, the total downtime is two hours and 22 mins.
+Over 30 days, the total downtime is two hours and 22 mins.
 This is more than two hours that your website isn’t functioning; it’s also over two hours that your visitors can’t access your website.
 They wanted your content, and they wanted to go, but you weren’t there.

 Worse, the next statistic, which was the longest sustained, single-useable period of downtime, was a complete 30 minutes.